Reiner Sturm: Arrest, trial and imprisonment

 After spending another day in Goeritz's apartment, he called a private detective, pretending to be his victim, and was taken to the nearest police station, claiming to have "an important clue."
 During the trip, the detective recognized Reiner Sturm, who immediately admitted that he was the culprit.
 He said that he couldn't resist killing a third person.
 He was immediately arrested at the police station in Nordend.

 Sturm showed no regrets, mocking his victims, refusing to apologize to the bereaved and threatening to kill the prosecutor.
 He was sentenced on 23 November 1978 by the Wuppertal Landesgericht to life imprisonment for triple murder.
 Despite a noted severe mental abnormality, he was found to be fully culpable.

 In custody, he brutally injured two fellow prisoners and was transferred to the high-security wings in Cologne Prison, where he spent most of his time in solitary confinement.
 There Sturm also had a visit from the criminalist Stephan Harbort, who spoke to him for seven hours.
 After that, Harbort said: "The then 47-year-old laughed not once during the first three hours of our conversation, he jumped up from his chair repeatedly, demonstrating how he had cruelly killed the two women.
 Told that he would like to have killed his father as well.
 Then this man finally tried to smile.
 It was a horrible grimace that suddenly flashed on me, barely describable in words.
 I did not see such a face before and after.
 I spontaneously thought that could be exactly what is commonly called 'evil'.
 A formative experience that still bothers me today."

-Reiner Sturm was transferred to the Aachen Prison on 29 April 1998, where he was imprisoned until his death in 2003.
+Sturm was transferred to the Aachen Prison on 29 April 1998, where he was imprisoned until his death in 2003.